News & Insights

 Determine if you are eligible for a bond

-If the police determine that you are eligible for a bond, they will take you to the Osceola County Jail where you will be booked and processed.
+If the police determine you are eligible for a bond, they will take you to the Osceola County Jail, where you will be booked and processed.
 The booking process includes taking your fingerprints, searching your belongings, and taking your mugshot.
 You will also be given a bond hearing within 24 hours of your arrest.

 At the bond hearing, the judge will determine whether or not to set a bond and, if so, how much it will be.
 If the judge does not set a bond, you will remain in jail until your trial.
 If the judge sets a bond, you can pay the bond and be released from jail until your trial date.